ShreejalRai/ShreejalRai/README.md

 If data pops into my life, chances are I’ll analyze it all.
 My primary tool is Power BI for data visualization, and I’m currently learning R to expand my analytical capabilities.

+I have skills in SQL for database management, and Python Programming for data analysis.
+In addition, I am proficient with the Microsoft Office Suite (especially Excel) for data manipulation and reporting.

-I have skills in statistical analysis, data cleaning, and creating compelling visualizations.
-My favorite projects involved a comprehensive analysis of renewable energy in Norway.
+One of my favorite projects involved a comprehensive analysis of renewable energy in Norway.

 I have a growing portfolio that showcase my abilities and insights which you can check out here: